mpi-sws-rse/ltltalk-frontend/documentation/tasks.md

 - Get one green square
 - Visit any field containing both a yellow item and a circle-shaped item (may be the same item)
 - Pick a yellow item from that space
-- If possible, pick a square shaped item (from that space).